antimatter96/blog/content/post/the-practice-of-programming.md

 #### Expressions and Statements

-Write the clearest code that does the job
+- Write the clearest code that does the job

-Indent to show structure
+- Indent to show structure

-Use the natural form for expressions
+- Use the natural form for expressions

-Conditional expressions that include negations are always hard to understand
+- Conditional expressions that include negations are always hard to understand

-Parenthesize to resolve ambiguity
+- Parenthesize to resolve ambiguity

-Grouping the operands of higher-precedence operators helps the reader to see the structure more quickly.
+- Grouping the operands of higher-precedence operators helps the reader to see the structure more quickly.

-Break up complex expressions.
+- Break up complex expressions.

 Be clear.
 Programmers' endless creative energy is sometimes used to write the most concise code possible, or to find clever ways to achieve a result.
 Sometimes these skills are misapplied, though, since the goal is to write clear code, not clever code.

-The ? : operator is fine for short expressions where it can replace four lines of if-else
+The `? : ` operator is fine for short expressions where it can replace four lines of if-else

 Clarity is not the same as brevity.
-Often the clearer code will be shorter, as in the bit-shifting example, but it can also be longer, as in the conditional expression recast as an if-else
+Often the clearer code will be shorter, but it can also be longer

 The proper criterion is ease of understanding.